ebressert/ScipyNumpy_book_examples/README.md

-ScipyNumpy_book_examples
+Scipy & Numpy book examples
 ========================

 The Python code examples from the SciPy and NumPy O'Reilly book.
 These examples have been optimized to allow the user to execute the scripts with minimal setup.